 We all have been told at least once in our lifetime that in order to succeed, we would need to work hard.

-While hard work is certainly necessary to attain success, there is another crucial ingredient that we must add unto the mix to take it a step further and successfully blur the line between work and play.
+While hard work is certainly necessary to attain success, there’s another crucial ingredient that we must add to the mix to take it a step further and successfully blur the line between work and play.

-We must be willing to make the decision to pursue and invest our time and effort to do the things we love.
+We must be willing to make the decision to pursue and invest our energy to do the things we love.

-We come up with a slew of reasons as to why investing time and/ or effort on it is nothing but a terrible idea.
-We tell ourselves that it is impossible for us to make enough money for us to live on let alone accumulating a decent level of wealth by doing the things we love to do.
+We come up with a slew of reasons as to why investing time and/ or effort in it is nothing but a terrible idea.
+We tell ourselves that it is impossible for us to make enough money for us to live on let alone accumulate a decent level of wealth by doing the things we love to do.

-In the end, we find ourselves opting to play it safe and stay in the job that we are not really passionate about for the security of a pay check, status and/ or prestige.
+In the end, we find ourselves opting to play it safe and stay in the job (or business) that we’re not really all that passionate about for the ‘security’ of a paycheck, status, and/or prestige.

-In contrast, highly successful people, Sir Richard Branson included, have openly attest to the fact based on their own experiences that if you are brave enough to pursue your passion(s) and persists to do what you love, the rest, including money will follow.
+In contrast, highly successful people, Sir Richard Branson included, have openly attested to the fact based on their own experiences that if you’re brave enough to pursue your passion(s) and persist to do what you love, the rest, including money will follow.

-All work consists of some sort of stress but as stressful as it gets, when we are invested in doing the things we enjoy to do – it doesn’t seem to deter us from committing our time and effort to it.
+All work consists of some sort of stress but as stressful as it gets, when we are invested in doing the things we enjoy doing, it won’t deter us from committing our time and effort to it.

 When we do what we love, we actually feel excited to get to work in the morning and no longer live only for the weekend.

-In the last decade, I’ve taken multiple leap of faiths when it comes to my career, choosing only jobs that I believe to resonate with my passions.
+In the last decade, I’ve taken multiple leaps of faith when it comes to my career, choosing only jobs that I believe resonate with my passions.
 I stayed true to my values and worked on what I truly believed in regardless of its pay.

-One job in particular, a position in a non-profit/ social organization to which I was also a founding member of, even required me to contribute money from my own pocket to get it off the ground and help it grow it to the flourishing organization it is today.
+One job, in particular, a position in a non-profit/ social organization to which I was also a founding member, even required me to contribute money from my own pocket to get it off the ground and help it grow to the flourishing organization it is today.

-Whilst it is true that these jobs have demanded for me to make short term sacrifices, I wouldn’t have done things differently if I were to be given a chance for a “re-take” in life.
+Whilst it is true that these jobs have demanded for me to make short-term sacrifices, I wouldn’t have done things differently if I were given a chance for a “re-take” in life.